Skip to main content

 The Astra K 1.6 CDTi's known weak points are timing-chain tensioner rattle (cold-start noise, worst on 2016–2017 cars), DPF blockage on short journeys, and EGR carbon build-up.
 Best buys are 2018–2019 builds with the revised tensioner and the 2016–2018 diesel brake recall completed; avoid neglected early cars.

-Live Opel Astra market on Autoza — 7 July 2026
+Live Opel Astra market on Autoza — 21 August 2026

-10 for sale right now · median asking price 10,950 · from 3,499.
+Median asking price 10,950 · from 3,499.
 See the live Opel Astra listings →

 Average Irish Price — indicative range

-Motor Tax (Ireland) — Revenue bands, typical
+Motor Tax (Ireland) — typical annual rate

 €190–€280/year (CO2 bands A2–B1 for typical 1.6 CDTi versions)